WhiskyTangoFawks/LunarFalloutPlus/README.md

  * Check that your game settings path is set to `my documents/my games/fallout 4`

 3. `Basic` Tab
- * Choose a profile at least one step lower than you would use for vanilla fallout.
-For most users with less than a 3090 I recommend medium or high, LitR is significantly heavier than vanilla fallout.
-(The shorter draw distances on medium make A Forest much easier to run, and A Forest makes it so you can't see stuff way in the distance anyway)
+ * High or Ultra should be ok for most users, however LitR is significantly heavier than vanilla fallout.
+If it doesn't perform well for you, drop down to medium.
  * For most users, 1920x1080 resolution is recommended.
- * Enable `VSync` unless you're using Gsync/FreeSync (the `High FPS Physics Fix` mod controls VSync and this settings should be ignored, but having it match here doesn't hurt)
+ * Enable `VSync` unless you're using Gsync/FreeSync
- * If you want to change the Full Screen/Boarderless setting, by default this is controlled in the High FPS Physics config file (normal or 120fps version if you're using it)
  * On the custom tab, select `general` in the section drop down, and `iNumHWThreads` in the settings drop down.
 Set this to the number of cores your CPU has, doubling that number if it has hyperthreading.
 For more information on this setting, see https://stepmodifications.org/wiki/Guide:Skyrim_INI/General#iNumHWThreads

 4. `Details` tab